+▶ Password

+▶ Any KEY

-▶ Password ▶ Password with 1~5 characters to turn on the system. ▶ Any KEY Press any key on the keyboard to turn on the system.
+Set a password with 1~5 characters to turn on the system.

+▶ Any KEY

+Press any key on the keyboard to turn on the system.

-Keyboard 98 Press POWER button on the Windows 98 keyboard to turn on the system.
+▶ Keyboard 98 Press POWER button on the Windows 98 keyboard to turn on the system.

-→ KB Power ON Password
+KB Power ON Password